Understanding Your Digital Footprint: Examples, Tools, and Impact

 An "active digital footprint" is data you have intentionally submitted online.
 Your active digital footprint is created by sending an email.
 You expect that the data will be seen and/or stored by someone else.
 Your digital footprint will grow the more you send emails.
 Most people save their email online so the messages you send can be easily saved online for many years.

-Understanding how a digital footprint is created and how to find your digital footprint is essential in this tech-centric world.
-We’ll explain just how to do that in this article.
+Understanding how a digital footprint is created and how to find one is essential in this tech-centric world.
+This article will explain just how to do that.

 Examples of a Digital Footprint

-Now that you know what a digital footprint is, let’s look at how it’s created.
-Well, it is based on the information you supply to the internet, such as your activity on search engines or what you post onto the internet yourself.
+Now that you know a digital footprint, let’s look at how it’s created.
+It is based on the information you supply to the Internet, such as your activity on search engines or what you post onto the Internet yourself.

 Once again, the passive and active digital footprints have a lot of information on our digital footprints, such as IP addresses and websites we have visited, and active footprints such as the posts we put on social media and the purchases we make.

-Knowing how this digital footprint is created will allow you to be aware of the potential attacks that can be made against you if the wrong people acquire the wrong information.
+Knowing how this digital footprint is created will allow you to be aware of potential attacks against you if the wrong people acquire the wrong information.

-If you are putting your personal information into an unprotected website, cyber-attacks may happen to you.
-For example, if you are buying something from a website you think is legitimate.
-Still, it turns out that it was a scam; there’s the possibility that your personal information, such as credit card information and personal address, is stolen or compromised.
+For example, if you buy something from a website you think is legitimate but it turns out to be a scam, your personal information, such as credit card information and personal address, may be stolen or compromised.

 Internet safety is essential.
-With so many digital footprints created, changed, and updated every day, there are plenty of opportunities for our information to leak out into the wrong hands.
+With so many digital footprints created, changed, and updated daily, there are plenty of opportunities for our information to leak into the wrong hands.

 Here are some things to never put onto the internet without ensuring a secure network: